jmhrusti/CryptoLab/README.md

 # CryptoLab: A Comprehensive Cryptographic Tool #
 ## Overview ##
-<p>CryptoLab is an interactive cryptographic toolkit designed to offer a hands-on learning experience for exploring various classical and modern encryption algorithms.
-The application provides a user-friendly graphical user interface (GUI) built using Python's Tkinter library, allowing users to experiment with a various encryption methods all in one place.</p>
+<p>CryptoLab is an interactive cryptographic toolkit designed with hands-on learning in mind.
+It allows the user to gain experience by exploring various classical and modern encryption algorithms.
+The application provides a user-friendly Graphical User Interface (GUI) built using Python's Tkinter library, enabling users to experiment with a various encryption methods in a single application.</p>

-<p>Whether you're a student, teacher, hobbyist, or cryptography enthusiast, CryptoLab enables you to understand and implement encryption algorithms while demystifying the underlying mathematical principles.
-This tool is perfect for both learning and teaching cryptography concepts such as modular arithmetic, matrix operations, substitution ciphers, and more.</p>
+<p>Whether you are a student, teacher, or someone who is curious about cryptography, CryptoLab helps you to understand and try out encryption algorithms, some of which are used in our daily lives.
+This tool is perfect for both learning and teaching cryptography concepts including monoalphabetic and polyalphabetic ciphers, substitution and transposition ciphers, and modern encryption algorithms. </p>

 ## Ciphers and Algorithms ##